Calm at Sunset, Calm at Dawn: Film adaptation

 The story was adapted for television in 1996 for Hallmark Hall of Fame, entitled just Calm at Sunset.
-Directed by Daniel Petrie it starred Peter Facinelli as James Pfeiffer, Michael Moriarty as his father Russ, Kate Nelligan as his mother Margaret and Gretchen Mol as his girlfriend Emily.
+Directed by Daniel Petrie it starred Peter Facinelli as James Pfeiffer, Michael Moriarty as his father Russ, Kate Nelligan as his mother Margaret, Gretchen Mol as his girlfriend Emily and Kevin Conway as Kelly Dobbs.
 Its music, composed by Ernest Troost, was nominated for a Primetime Emmy Award.